-A common myth amongst Australians is that having something to eat after drinking will lower your blood alcohol levels (BAC) and help you sober up.
-People have become confused as eating before starting to drink alcohol will slow the rate of the alcohol reaching the bloodstream but not after.
+Many people wrongly believe having something to eat after drinking will lower your blood alcohol levels (BAC) and help you sober up.
+Eating before you start to drink will slow the rate of the alcohol reaching the bloodstream, but not after.
 The only thing that will lower your blood alcohol level is time.

-There are many other factors that can impact someone’s blood alcohol levels, apart from having an empty stomach;
+Many other factors impact your blood alcohol level, apart from having an empty stomach:

 - Body size and fat percentage

 Distracted drivers are a major cause of motor vehicle accidents in Australia.
-While mobile phones contribute to a lot of that distraction, other tasks, such as eating have been found to be just as dangerous, according to a study by Griffith Health Institute researchers.
-The researchers found that during the trials both eating and texting reduced the driver’s performance behind the wheel at the same level.
+While mobile phones are the main culprit, other tasks such as eating are just as dangerous.
+According to a study by Griffith Health Institute researchers, both eating and texting have the same affect on a driver’s concentration levels.

-There is no is law that specifically states that drivers are not allowed to consumer food while driving a motor vehicle, although the laws on driver distraction could cover those this if it interferes with a driver’s control of the vehicle.
+There’s no law specifically stating that drivers aren’t allowed to consume food while driving.
+However, the laws on driver distraction could cover snacking behind the wheel if it interferes with a driver’s control of the car.

-In fact, a man in Brisbane was fined $250 for eating hot cakes with a knife a fork.
-He was charged with failing to have proper control of a motor vehicle as he had no hands on the wheel while eating his breakfast.
+In fact, a man in Brisbane was fined $250 for eating hot cakes with a knife and fork.
+He had no hands on the wheel and was charged with failing to have proper control of his motor vehicle.

-- Reduce the risk of the occupant being thrown from the vehicle
+- Reduce the risk of being thrown from the vehicle

-- Prevent colliding with other people and interior parts within the vehicle
+- Prevent colliding with other people and interior parts of the vehicle

-- Spread the force across the occupant’s upper body
+- Spread the force across the occupant’s upper body, and